glenux/sensefs/README.md

 filemanager, command line or whatever).

-== Roadmap
+## Roadmap

-release 1.0
-# file storage
+* file storage
-# support for simple tags
+* support for simple tags
-# tags should be accessible via xattr
+* tags should be accessible via xattr

 == Storage of files